Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Fibrations of general type --- proof of Theorem

 where $\overline{P}$ denotes the Zariski closure of $P$.
 We refer to $(X,Δ_π)$ as the \emph{orbifold base of $π$}. \end{defn}

 \begin{rem} The support of $Δ_π$ in Definition~\ref{definition:orbifoldbase} need not be SNC. \end{rem}

 \begin{rem} Definition~\ref{definition:orbifoldbase} considers only codimension-one points of $X$ and ignores the behaviour of $f$ over points of higher codimension.
-While more elaborate definitions of ``orbifold base'' are discussed in the community, the simple version described above is good enough for our purposes. \end{rem}
+While more elaborate definitions of ``orbifold base'' have been suggested, the simple version described above is good enough for our purposes. \end{rem}